hungtran84/adv-k8s/1.2-kustomize/lab6/2-moduralizing-an-apps-configuration/README.md

 This lab simply requires an installation of the Kustomize standalone binary ([Kustomize Releases](https://github.com/kubernetes-sigs/kustomize/releases)).
 A comparison of the rendered configurations can be made manually in separate terminals, or you can use a diffing tool like 'delta' to make the comparison.
 To install delta for your OS, see [Delta Installation](https://dandavison.github.io/delta/installation).

+This lab is also required `nginx-ingress` installation from helm OCI repo with the latest version.
+The instruction can be found here https://docs.nginx.com/nginx-ingress-controller/installation/installing-nic/installation-with-helm/

 # STEPS

 1. Compare the overlays in the `before` and `after` directory structure in the config directory.
 Notice how the `qa` overlay Kustomization root is much simpler than before, but with references to Components.
 Inspect the different Component definitions to see how they differ from Kustomizations.